int128/list-associated-pull-requests-action/README.md

 <img width="920" alt="image" src="https://user-images.githubusercontent.com/321266/168426515-621a5f68-697f-4284-aa33-a27045287684.png">

-You can put a comment into `group-by-sub-paths`.
+You can put a comment into `group-by-paths`.
 This action ignores a line which starts with `#`.